 PepsiCo’s Commitment to Diversity Has Its LGBT Employees Singing Its Praises

-November 11, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+November 11, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Today in an op-ed on The Huffington Post, PepsiCo Inc. North America Beverages’ Director of Operations Patrice Pluto reflects on her journey breaking down barriers at the beverage company, from working as the first woman in the New York manufacturing plant to coming out as a lesbian.